 Base and posture are two of the most important aspects of Brazilian jiu-jitsu that you should consider if you want to take your game to the next level.

-It is critical to maintaining a good posture and base when playing the closed guard or any other position in BJJ martial arts, regardless of your opponent’s position.
+It is critical to maintain a good posture and base when playing the closed guard or any other position in BJJ martial arts, regardless of your opponent’s position.

 Otherwise, the majority of guard passes and guard submissions are built on this foundation, which is why it is so critical to have a solid foundation.